theophanemayaud/EPFL-ML-for-science-embolism-detection/README.md

 |       from the images output by the lab scanner and on the lab EPFL drive.
 |
 |- labels/
-|       > A folder that contains Session 1 and 2 labels we generated with the
+|       > A folder that contains Session 1 and 2 labels that we generated with the
-|       signal processing section of generate_labels.ipynb and which we used
+|       signal processing and CSV sections of generate_labels.ipynb.
+These were
-|       for training and testing.
+|       used for training and testing.
-|       NB: the labels generated from CSV files are png and 4 channel to be
+|       NB: the labels generated from CSV files are png and 4 channel, are made
 |       visible and have transparent backgrounds, to check them visually.
+|       Two functions in helpers.py : png_to_mask and mask_to_png are implemented
+|       to convert back and forth from arrays of 0 and 1 only, to rgba images.
 |       However the labels generated from Signal Processing are only one
 |       channel, 1 where the label is embolism region, 0 where it is not.
-|       Therefore, they look black, but are therefore much lighter
+|       Therefore, they look black, but are therefore much lighter and
-|       to load for training.
+|       straightforward to load for training.
 |
 |- csv_files/
 |       > A folder containing the CSV files used to select the images used for the labels.